Nehonix-Team/XyPriss/docs/security.md

 -   [ ] Regular security audits
 -   [ ] Use XyPriss Security module for sensitive operations

 Following these security practices will help ensure your XyPriss applications are secure and resilient against common attacks.
-Send your message via email "xypriss-support@nehonix.space"
+Send your message via email "xypriss-support@nehonix.com"